 Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets that necessarily takes a substantial period of time to get ready for their intended use or sale are added to the cost of those assets, until such time as the assets are substantially ready for their intended use or sale.
-All other borrowing costs are recognised in statement of profit and loss in the period in which they are incurred.

-i.
+All other porrowing i.
 Equity Instruments